 Level – Heroes Foundation.
 National qualification level would be equivalent to about level 4 but the qualification is not accredited.

 Unit ID – BPDM

 Unit Name – Blueprint Professional Development-Working With Male Victims-Awareness

 Develop awareness of the part you play, working with men and how, through this programme you can develop tools and techniques for working with men living with abuse.

 You will be able to see why men find it difficult to disclose abuse.
-Only 10% of male victims will tell the police, only 23% will tell an official person and only 11% will tell a health professional.
+Only 10 percent of male victims will tell the police, only 23 percent will tell an official person and only 11 percent will tell a health professional.
 By taking this programme you will be able to explore more fully with the person you’re working with how you can support them and work with them to disclose and make more resourceful decisions.

 By the end of this unit you will be able to: